Scale invariance vs conformal invariance: Examples

 with a constant vector $V_I$ and a constant scalar $\phi$.
 By introducing a particular little group and the vector $n_I$ such that $n^2 = 0$, $n_I k^I = 1$, we can assume $n^I h_{IJ} = 0$.
 The scale invariant condition becomes $k^2 = 0$ and

 Clearly, when $V_L=0$, we have transverse traceless tensor mode as well as dilaton scalar mode for a conformal invariant solution.
 However, we have additional $d-2$ vector polarization for a scale invariant but non-conformal solution specified by $V_I$ (up to gauge transformation).
 This is only possible because we violate the unitarity and the discreteness of the spectrum.
+The example here clearly illustrates that in string theory scale invariance is not sufficient but we have to demand the full conformal invariance for the consistency.